Joey Gallo Player Props: Twins vs. Royals

-Joey Gallo -- 0-for-2 in his last game -- will be in action for the Minnesota Twins versus the Kansas City Royals, with Jordan Lyles on the mound, on April 1 at 4:10 PM ET.
+The Minnesota Twins and Joey Gallo, who went 0-for-4 last time out, battle Brad Keller and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Royals.
+He had a hitless performance in his most recent game (0-for-4) against the Royals.

 Joey Gallo Game Info & Props vs. the Royals